remla2025-team16/model-service/README.md

 # model-service

 A lightweight Flask-based REST API that wraps a pretrained sentiment analysis model.
 It exposes prediction and version endpoints, uses `lib-ml` for preprocessing, and is packaged as a container for easy deployment.
+The personal contribution can be seen from `ACTIVITY.md`.

 ---